ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 5. The KDC renews and redistributes the group keying material (rekeying), e.g., due to a membership change in the group.

-{{groupcomm_requirements}} lists the specifications on this application profile of ACE, based on the requirements defined in {{Section A of I-D.ietf-ace-key-groupcomm}}.
+{{groupcomm_requirements}} lists the specifications on this application profile of ACE, based on the requirements defined in {{Section A of RFC9594}}.

 # Getting Authorisation to Join a Pub-Sub security group (A) {#authorisation}